The Setting for My Story

 We celebrated the Festival of Lights, Hanukkah, during the month of December.
 The first nights of Hanukkah my grandfather and grandmother rented the grand ballroom of the Hotel Kankakee in Kankakee by the Sea!
 We were a huge family and needed the space because my grandparents included second and third cousins.
 We were a ‘real tribe of Israel.’

 Was I envious of my friends at Christmas?
 Did I feel excluded?
 The answer is complicated.
-Though, Christmas is magical and there is love and sharing in the air, I realized at a young age that Christmas was not my holiday.
+Though Christmas is magical and there is love and sharing in the air, I realized at a young age that Christmas was not my holiday.
 Christmas belonged to my Christian friends.
 Hanukkah belonged to me.
-I would share Christmas with them and they would share Hanukkah with me.
+I would share Christmas with them, and they would share Hanukkah with me.
+I was, and am, grateful.

 They would invite me to their homes for Christmas dinner and their mother would serve roasted chestnuts, ham, sweet potatoes and pecan pie with ice cream for dessert.
 I would invite them to my home and my mom would teach them how to make delicious latkes that were served with all kinds of toppings along with a delicious Hanukkah dinner.

 Years have gone by and I still have an intense and deep affection for the month of December.
-It is the time of year to celebrate two festive holidays, Christmas and Hanukkah going on all over the world.
+It is the time of year to celebrate my favorite festive holidays, Christmas and Hanukkah.
 A full circle of togetherness.

-To my Christian Friends, I wish you happy Yuletide merrymaking.
-To my Jewish friends, light your Menorahs and twirl your dreidels into 2017.
+To my Christian friends, I wish you magical Christmas merrymaking.
+To my Jewish friends, light your Menorahs and twirl your dreidels into 2025!

 Dear Honey: